Uninsured/Underinsured Driver Accident Lawyer in Fort Worth

 It's a type of car accident that seems particularly unfair: You've been hit by another driver who has no insurance or doesn't have enough insurance to cover your bills.
 Although Texas drivers are legally required to purchase auto insurance, some drivers break the law or choose to purchase the bare minimum amount to keep their car or truck on the road.
 When one of these drivers causes an accident that result in severe injuries or property damage, you need a Fort Worth uninsured driver accident lawyer on your side.
 You could be entitled to compensation from your own insurance company.

-Attorney Coby L. Wooten, P.C. understands how difficult life can become after an accident with an uninsured or underinsured motorist.
-Some drivers may forgo purchasing insurance altogether.
+Coby L. Wooten, Attorney at Law, P.C. understands how difficult life can become after an accident with an uninsured or underinsured motorist.
+Some at-fault drivers may forgo purchasing insurance altogether.
 Others carry the state's legal minimum bodily injury limits of $30,000 per person and $60,000 per accident.
 However, car accident costs can rise quickly.
 Your car might have been totaled.
 Your car accident injuries could cost tens of thousands of dollars to treat.

 You have rights.
 Contact Coby L. Wooten, Attorney at Law, P.C., today

 Drivers across the Dallas-Fort Worth metro area pay insurance premiums every year.
 But when involved in an accident with an uninsured or underinsured driver, it's possible that your own insurance company will deny or delay your claim.
-That's because they want to keep your insurance payments to a minimum.
+That's because they want to protect their bottom line.
 That's not fair.
 You shouldn't have to suffer financially because you've been in an accident with a driver with no insurance or too little insurance.